 Best time to travel to Iquitos

 In short, there is no bad time to see the Amazon River in Peru!
 The Amazon thrives all seasons of the year so travelers can rest assured that no matter when you go to Iquitos, you’ll be likely to spot animals and plants you’ve never seen before.
-All in all, it’s better to plan your Peru trip around the best time to visit Machu Picchu unless you have a very specific species that you want to spot or are looking to avoid hiking on your Amazon excursions.
+All in all, the best time to visit Peru depends on which other regions you plan to visit, so it may be better to plan your Peru trip around the best time to visit Machu Picchu unless you have a very specific species that you want to spot or are looking to avoid hiking on your Amazon excursions.

 Iquitos has two main seasons: wet and dry.
 Each season has it’s pros and cons but regardless of the time of year you go, you’ll watch in awe as the animals adapt to their current landscape.